 Social media and other informational platforms can be considered networked social systems with public goods, where the truth can be considered a public good.
 Information sharing can also be driven through social, legal, and financial incentives.
-Keeping these in mind, we aim to understand whether incentivizing people to share “good” and factual content and disincentivizing the sharing of misinformation, either through micropayments or through social feedback, reduces the sharing of misinformation.
+Keeping these in mind, we aimed to understand whether incentivizing people to share “good” and factual content and disincentivizing the sharing of misinformation, either through micropayments or through social feedback, reduced the sharing of misinformation.

 First, participants responded to a demographic form, a short questionnaire, and a bot test.
 Those who fulfilled the inclusion criteria and consented to participate were invited to participate in the experiment.
 Participants were provided with a total of 25 messages, five messages on the first day (baseline) and ten each on two days after that.
 The order of the messages was randomised and counterbalanced.
 That is, all participants were provided with all five types of messages across the three days: plausible, implausible, true, false, and ‘wholesome.’
 For more information on how this content was created, you can refer to this blog After this, participants were provided with Qualtrics including post-task questions.